hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/previewing-livesql.md

 # Previewing LiveSQL

-When executed a LiveSQL statement is first assembled into native SQL statement and then is sent to the database engine for execution.
+When executed a LiveSQL statement is first assembled into native SQL statement and then is sent to the database engine for its execution.

 For debugging purposes this native SQL statement can be previewed using the `getPreview()` method of LiveSQL.